matthewm8m/c-sharp-tutorials/projects/2-scale-calculator/readme.md

 # Musical Scale Calculator

-In this project,

-In this project, you will design a simple application that allows the user to play the game of Rock Paper Scissors with a random acting computer.
-This project will test your understanding of user input and logical operations.
+In this project, you will create an application that allows a user to calculate the frequencies of each of the tones in a musical major or minor scale.
+This project will test your understanding of user input, mathematical operations, and problem solving.

 ## Prerequisites